VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <h2><a id='Phase2-NaelDeusDarnusQuotes'>Quotes</a></h2>

 Through the second and the fourth phases, *Nael* will use quotes to tell which abilities she will use next instead of casting or showing telegraphs.
 In order to easily identify which mechanics are hidden behind each quote, just find the keywords.
-If you see **fire, scorch or blazing** on the first part of a quote, it means that **Thermonic Beam** is the first mechanic.
+If you see **fire, scorch or blazing** on the first part of a quote, it means that **Thermionic Beam** is the first mechanic.
 Most of the time, there's only two or four possible quotes used at a specific moment, reducing the randomness.

 + First set: